PySimpleGUI/PySimpleGUI/readme_creator/markdown input files/4_Release_notes.md

 	* Adds a PySimpleGUI Mac Control Panel Controlled patch that sets the Alpha channel to 0.99 by default for these users
 	* Is a workaround for a bug that was introduced into Mac OS 12.3

+## 4.60.3 PySimpleGUI 27-Jul-2022

+* Emergency Patch Release for Mac OS 12.3 and greater
+	* Fixed bug in Mac OS version check in yesterday's 4.60.2 release

 ## Code Condition